bentwheel/lgbtq-retirement-meps-analysis/README.md

-Estimates of total length of stay for the cohort of individuals age 65 and over in same-gender marriages has a RSE that exceeds the MEPS-required threshold of 0.5 (please refer to the associated data table in Appendix A).
+Estimates of total length of stay for the cohort of individuals age 65 and over in same-gender marriages has a RSE that exceeds the MEPS-required threshold of 0.5 so it is suppressed from the data visualization above.
+(Please refer to the associated data table in [Appendix A](#appendix-a-data-tables) for additional information on this and all other visualizations in this essay.)

 ### Total Annual Healthcare Expenditures & Drug Costs